robwalton/alfred-taskpaper-workflow/README.md

 **0.9.1**
 - Fix help command to work when no workflow document has been configured
-- Improve d:setdoc command so that it now shows all TP docs *before* typeing
+- Improve `d:setdoc` command so that it now shows all TP docs *before* typeing
-- Improve dop command to focus on projects properly in all cases
+- Improve `dop` command to focus on projects properly in all cases
-- Improve search command to now show all items before user starts typing
+- Improve `dos` command to now show all items before user starts typing
 - Add autocomplete to script filters and fix icon references

 **0.9.2**
-- Fix dop (project) command broken in previous release
+- Fix `dop` (project) command broken in previous release
 - Disable the remind screen feature by default
 - Add feature to toggle the @done or @today tag via the dos (search) command

 **0.9.3**
-- d:setdoc now warns if Spotlight finds no TaskPaper files and suggesus d:choosedoc
+- `d:setdoc` now warns if Spotlight finds no TaskPaper files and suggesus d:choosedoc
-- Create new d:choosedoc command to choose a workflow via a dialogue box
+- Create new `d:choosedoc` command to choose a workflow via a dialogue box
 - Cursor now correctly moves from sidebar to editor pain when selecting an item
-- Fix 'do' command with no args to now open workflow doc rather than just bring TP forward
+- Fix `do` command with no args to now open workflow doc rather than just bring TP forward
-- domail command warns if Mail app is closed and no longer creates an empty entry
+- `domail` command warns if Mail app is closed and no longer creates an empty entry

 ## To contribute
 To contribute to the workflow please fork on github: https://github.com/robwalton/alfred-taskpaper-workflow